NehaR05/AMNesia-Game-Emporium/README.md

 # Python Modules
-1. Tkinter
-    The standard GUI library for python.
+1. Tkinter: the standard GUI library for python.
 Used to create GUI applications.

-3. Random
-    An inbuilt module in python, used to generate random numbers.
+2. Random: an inbuilt module in python, used to generate random numbers.
 Can be used to display a random item from a list.

-3. Time
-    A module that allows the user to work with time.
+3. Time: a module that allows the user to work with time.
 Used to display the current time, repeat a particular function after a particular interval of time, etc.

-4. csv
-    Provides the option of reading and writing into the csv file through reader and writer objects respectively.
+4. csv: provides the option of reading and writing into the csv file through reader and writer objects respectively.